MantisVision/webUtils/docs/ryskurlryskstream.md

 #### 3.0.2
 - When ``RYSKUrl.pause`` method is called, the download of RYSK data isn't stopped as before.
 This is to prevent the situation when the first buffering hasn't occured yet and the video gets stopped which actually prevents the first buffering from finishing.

+### 3.1.0
+- Added a new method ``setPreviewMode(mode: boolean)`` that can be called to enable a "preview mode" in which the video is played automatically for a single frame in ``init()`` method in order to provide at least one frame to the ``RYSKBuffer`` and to the derived classes.
+This provide an ability to show a preview of the video even before a user hits a play button.
+The same functionality applies also to ``jumpAt()`` method.

 ## Release notes RYSKStream